drobnikj/apify-act-check-crawler-results/README.md

 ## Usage Act

-You can all it from other Act, for example:
+You can call it from other Act, for example:
 ```javascript
 await Apify.call('drobnikj/check-crawler-results', {
     actId: 's7Jj8ik07gfV',